Arstanley/arstanley.github.io/_pages/about.md

 Research
 ======
- I am interested in general machine learning and data mining with a special interest in causal learning.
+ I am interested in general machine learning and social computing.
+Specifically, on knowledge graphs and causal learning.
 I have also worked on topics in computer vision project.

 Publications
 ======